nnitiV/nnitiV/README.md

 ## Hi, Welcome to my GitHub! 👋
+I'm Vitor!
+I'm passionated about programming, since my 7º grade I've been studying it, I started with JavaScript, and now I'm learning Java/SpringBoot, my goal is to become a sênior fullstack developper, since I love work on code, I'd love to be able to do both front-end and back-end at the same time!
+I find it so cool!
+Looking forward to soon work as a developer and develop my coding skills!
 ## About me

 - 🔭 I’m currently working on SND as a Cloud Trainee